mb7025191-design/my-first-python-project/README.md

-# my-first-python-project
+# 🚀 Automated Channel Organizer Tool

-An automated Python tool to smartly organize and categorize YouTube channel names and content topics instantly.
-Developed by ELROMY.
+A smart, lightweight Python application designed to automatically sort and organize channel names based on their specific content and topics.

+---

+## ✨ Key Features
+* 📊 Smart Categorization
+* ⚡ Ultra-Fast & Lightweight
+* 💻 Fully Compatible with Windows 11

+---

+## 👨‍💻 Developer
+Developed by Osman under ELROMY.